hazelcast/hazelcast-jet/site/docs/architecture/fault-tolerance.md

 ## Split-Brain Protection

-A specific kind of failure is a so-called "split brain".
-It happens when a network fails and a member or members think the other members left the cluster, but in fact they still run, but don’t see each other over the network.
-Now we have two or more fully functioning Jet clusters where there was supposed to be one.
-Each one will recover and restart the same Jet job, causing it to run multiple times.
+There is a special kind of cluster failure, popularly called the "Split Brain".
+It occurs due to a complex network failure (a network _partition_) where the graph of live connections among cluster nodes falls apart into two islands.
+In each island it seems like all the other nodes failed, so the remaining cluster should self-heal and continue working.
+Now you have two Jet clusters working in parallel, each running all the jobs on all the data.

-Hazelcast Jet offers a mechanism to reduce this hazard: split-brain protection.
-It works by ensuring that a job can be started only in a cluster whose size is more than half of what it ever was.
+Hazelcast Jet offers a mechanism to mitigate this risk: split-brain protection.
+It works by ensuring that a job can be restarted only in a cluster whose size is more than half of what it was before the job was suspended.
 Enable split-brain protection like this:

 ```java
 jobConfig.setSplitBrainProtection(true);